rdkit/rdkit/Docs/Book/Cookbook.rst

 .. image:: images/RDKitCB_0_im1.png

+In contrast to the approach below, the atom index zero is not displayed.

 A simpler way to add atom indices is to adjust the IPythonConsole properties.
 This produces a similar image to the example above, the difference being that the atom indices are now near the atom, rather than at the atom position.